moderndatacompany/dataos.info/docs/resources/depot/index.md

     In this case, the interpretation is that there is no collection in the bucket, and 'file1' and 'file2' are directly accessed as objects with the path '/transactions/file1' and '/transactions/file2'.

-    When configuring the manifets file for S3, if you include the `relativePath` as shown below, the 'transactions' folder is positioned as the Depot:
+    When configuring the manifest file for S3, if you include the `relativePath` as shown below, the 'transactions' folder is positioned as the Depot:

     ``` yaml
     name: s3depot